-The impact of drought, different breeds, market options and even where milk comes from were just some of the questions asked as part of a dairy industry move to get consumers to meet the people behind their milk, cheese and butter at last year’s Royal Adelaide Show.
+The impact of drought, different breeds, market options and even where milk comes from are some of the questions asked as part of a dairy industry move to get consumers to meet the people behind their milk, cheese and butter.

-DairySA and Dairy Australia are calling for people, aged 18 and over, to be involved in hosting twice daily tours of the dairy shed at the Royal Adelaide Show, from Saturday, September 1 to Tuesday, September 4, to allow city-based people to find out more about where their food comes from.
+Local dairyfarmers, and others involved in the industry, have been acting as Legendairy ambassadors, hosting twice daily tours of the dairy shed at the Royal Adelaide Show and allowing city-based people to find out more about where their food comes from.

-Tour guides Casey Treloar, who grew up on a dairyfarm at Victor Harbor, and milker Ebony King, Hope Forrest, last year said they had been surprised at the tour’s response.
+Volunteer tour guides Casey Treloar, who grew up on a dairyfarm at Victor Harbor, and milker Ebony King, Hope Forrest, said they had been surprised at the tour’s response.